 We’re going to say, okay, before 9:00 AM on Saturdays and Sundays we’re not going to schedule any work.
 If you are an early riser, which I am, for instance, then take that time on Saturdays and Sundays for you and just relax.
 Wake up with your significant other or with your kid and watch cartoons or some nice TV or something.

 Something I love doing on Saturday mornings is I always wake up early because I like going to the gym early in the morning before the day hits.
-On Sunday mornings I like to wake up early, have some tea with my fiancee and we we’ll watch shows about real estate.
+On Sunday mornings I like to wake up early, have some tea with my boyfriend and we we’ll watch shows about real estate.
 There’s a show Netflix called Extraordinary Homes that we just recently finished for instance.

 There’s only four episodes out right now, but we’ve been watching that the last few Sundays.
 We also like Buying The View, for instance.

-I mean that’s just what we like to do because my fiancee is really into real estate, but you can watch anything.
+I mean that’s just what we like to do because my boyfriend is really into real estate, but you can watch anything.
 So whatever gets you excited or relaxed – honestly whatever it takes to just enjoy your Sunday mornings.

 That’s your YOU TIME.